 Adapt to your audience.

 The audience you are addressing has a real impact on the way you run a course entirely at a distance from the teaching site.
 While for people in vocational training, or those who have chosen open distance learning, student motivation is not a concern.
 Digital teaching for high school students as well as for college students requires the design of educational modules and the availability of numerous educational resources.
 These ensure attendance by allowing learners to follow these courses via the Internet.
 In all instances, tutoring several dozen students at a distance requires interactivity, which implies designing a clever device to make the class come alive.
-It is thus possible to interact with the students, thanks to adapted equipment, such as a whiteboard software and a graphics tablet in order to meet the learners' expectations and to ensure their presence in each class.
+It is thus possible to interact with the students, thanks to adapted equipment, such as a whiteboard software and a pen tablet in order to meet the learners' expectations and to ensure their presence in each class.
 This maximizes the primary goal: the validation of the required competencies.
 Moreover, in the context of a hybrid course, using digital tools that reproduce the experience of being in the classroom ensures that a student who is not normally involved will not turn distance into absence.

 Teaching at a distance differently.